mmarra23/NBA_HOF_ClassificationML/README.md

 **Data Cleaning & Transformation**
 * Add a binary column that would identify the Hall of Famer's in the dataset with a number 1.
-* Used data from 1980 to 2018 as the model train/test
+* Used data from 1980 to 2018 as the model train/test.
-* Feature Analysis and Final Input Data
+* Feature Analysis and Final Input Data.
-* Conducted Feature Analysis via the Univariate ANVOA method to find the top 20 features we should use within our machine learning model
+* Conducted Feature Analysis via the Univariate ANVOA method to find the top 20 features we should use within our machine learning model.
 * Assessed those 18 features through Pair Plot and Correlation to find any collinearity.
 * Split the data into Train, Test, and Validation.
-* Further, split our training/test/validation into target and predictor variables.
+* Further, split our training/test/validation into the target and predictor variables.
 * Applied feature scaling using the StandardScaler function.

 **Predictive Model Development & Analysis**

-* Employed classification modeling to predict the probability of each player entering in the HOF.
+* Employed classification modelling to predict the probability of each player entering the HOF.
 * Choose the top 3 classifiers for this predictive model: Random Forest, LGBM and XGBoost Boost.
 * Developed, Hyperparameter Tuned, and fitted the 3 models with the train/test/validation data sets.
 * Reviewed the output of the predictions on the Test data.
 Along with the Precision and ROC values of each model.